grig23/primetime.en/help/digital-rights-management/protecting-content/introduction/usage-rules/authentication/synchronization.md

 ---
-seo-title: Requirements for synchronization
 title: Requirements for synchronization
-uuid: 19a6ee7e-9580-48bb-a3a6-ff2cedcc796a
+description: Requirements for synchronization
+copied-description: yes
 ---

 # Requirements for Synchronization {#requirements-for-synchronization}